 “The new VRC has improved the staff morale on several levels,” said Dempsey.
 “First everybody knows it’s much safer than the forklift, and they appreciate the upgrade.
 And before there were only two or three people who could move bikes up and down via the fork lift.”

 FLORIDA HARLEY DEALER

-The type of mobility that feeds a Harley rider’s soul is free and unpretentious.
 Upward mobility is a completely different thing.
 But to one Harley dealer it proved to be just as liberating.

-A small mezzanine on one end of a large bay in the back of the facility is the primary space dedicated for storing the excess inventory of new, used and rental pool motorcycles.
+A modest mezzanine on one end of a large bay in the back of the facility is the primary space dedicated for storing the excess inventory of new, used and rental pool motorcycles.
 With a truckload of approximately 15 new bikes arriving every week, and steady activity in the used and rental categories, there is constant traffic in and out of the mezzanine.

 “Now if a salesman or somebody from the rental department needs a bike, he doesn’t have to go back to service.
 He can roll the bike right on the lift himself, close the door, hit the button and let it go down.
 By the time he walks down the stairs the bike is there.
 No big deal.”

 The installation of the 21 Series VRC was designed to be the first phase of a two phase storage expansion plan.
 Chester’s FtL built a second mezzanine over the majority of the open bay area.
 The new mezzanine is flush to the wall of the existing mezzanine, fully encircling the VRC.
 The VRC has dual access gates on the upper level, as it does on the lower, to serve both the existing and new mezzanines.

 “The lift is a tremendous win for this dealership,” said Dempsey.
 “No more excess manpower issues, no more bikes scratched.
 I love the product, I really do.
 One of the best things we have done at the store.”